aalonge725/ProfessorAssessor/README.md

 ## Overview
 ### Description
-ProfessorAssessor lets students find the right professors and courses for them by allowing students to periodically share experiences in the courses.
+ProfessorAssessor lets students find the right professors and courses for them by allowing students to share experiences in the courses.
 In doing so, students can give each other a better idea of what to expect when taking a specific course with a specific professor.

 ### App Evaluation
 - **Category:** Education
-- **Mobile:** Used a flow that feels more proper for an app.
+- **Mobile:** Used a flow that feels more proper for an app than a website.
 - **Story:** Makes it easier for students to pick the right professor and course options available.
 - **Market:** Students, particularly college students.
 - **Habit:** Users may periodically use this app when making posts, and may frequently use it at the beginning of a new semester when determining trying to make their ideal schedule.